staeter/work-in-progress/dialogue.md

 This new socio-economic organization of society must be built by the masses voluntarily governing themselves.
 It therefore has to go beyond national boundaries, welcome humanity's intrinsic diversity and defend a positivist view of liberty.
 Thereby arises the need for tools enabling large scale collective organizing and decision making able to support the advent of such political order.

-Building this social network is a humongous task that can only be completed with the coordination of a large pool of engineers, programers, designers, journalists and other content creators.
+Building this [decentralized](https://hypha.coop/dripline/debate-over-dweb-vs-web3/) social network is a humongous task that can only be completed with the coordination of a large pool of engineers, programers, designers, journalists and other content creators.
 This document is a first attempt at clarifying the requirements in order to structure and orient everyone's work toward a clear and unified goal.

 ## Core Principles

 These core principles describe the general goals of the project and serve as its north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

-1. **Empathic**: Support users physical and mental wellbeing and foster goodwill, empathy, openness and constructive communication.
+1. **Empathic**: Support peoples physical and mental wellbeing, foster honesty, empathy, inclusiveness and constructive communication.
-2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
+2. **Optimistic**: Is confident in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
 3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 4. **Expressive**: Provide spaces and tools for creative expression and knowledge sharing and embrace diverse voices and experiences.
 5. **Informative**: Create community-driven systems for news gathering, investigation, and proportional reporting.
-6. **Democratic**: Make bottom up, collective human organizing and decision-making more efficient and accessible than centralized systems.
+6. **Democratic**: Make bottom up, collective human organizing and decision-making more efficient and accessible than centralized systems both at small and large scales.
 7. **Accessible**: Ensure accessibility to as many people as possible by considering technical knowledge, economical status, cultural background, physical disabilities, language and literacy.
-8. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform.
+8. **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.
 9. **Private**: Guarantee personal data sovereignty and communication confidentiality.
 10. **Resilient**: Maintain platform availability and usability even under state-level interdiction.
 11. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.